pypa/build/docs/installation.rst

    that rely on virtualenv_, such as tox_, or when your operating system's Python package does not include venv_ in the standard installation (such as some versions of Ubuntu).

-The recommended way is to checkout the git tags, as they are PGP signed with one of the following keys:

-- |3DCE51D60930EBA47858BA4146F633CBB0EB4BF2|_ *(Filipe Laíns)*

 Bootstrapping
 =============